Frequently asked questions about BENLYSTA

 BENLYSTA and pregnancy

-- Before you receive BENLYSTA, tell your healthcare professional if you are pregnant or plan to become pregnant.
+- Before you receive BENLYSTA, tell your healthcare provider if you are pregnant or plan to become pregnant.
 It is not known if BENLYSTA will harm your unborn baby.

-- Tell your healthcare professional if you are breastfeeding or plan to breastfeed.
+- Tell your healthcare provider if you are breastfeeding or plan to breastfeed.
 It is not known if BENLYSTA passes into your breast milk.
-You and your healthcare professional should decide if you will receive BENLYSTA or breastfeed.
-You should not do both.
+You and your healthcare provider should decide if you will receive BENLYSTA and breastfeed.

 BENLYSTA and African Americans